MPhil in Islamic Art and Architecture

 In accordance with the University’s obligations towards students and staff, we will ask you to declare any relevant, unspent criminal convictions before you can take up a place at Oxford.

 Islamic Art and Architecture is based at the Khalili Research Centre (KRC), where you will have most of your classes, lectures and tutorials.
-The KRC is the University of Oxford's centre for research and teaching in the art and material culture of the Islamic societies of the Middle East and of non-Muslim members and neighbours.
-The KRC houses some members of faculty Staff, and you will be given your own workspace.
-The centre has lecture rooms with audio-visual and IT equipment; an image digitisation room (available by appointment only); common room, kitchen facilities and a computing officer, as well as a wide range of IT facilities which can be used by staff and students, including network laser printing, audio visual equipment, and scanning equipment.
-You will also have access to the Oriental Institute Library and Oriental Institute common room and computing rooms.
+The KRC is the University of Oxford's centre for research and teaching in the art and material culture of the Islamic societies of the Middle East and of their non-Muslim members and neighbours.
+The KRC houses some members of faculty staff, and you will be given your own workspace.
+The centre has a lecture room with audio-visual and IT equipment; an image digitisation room (available by appointment only); common room, kitchen facilities and a computing officer, as well as a wide range of IT facilities which can be used by staff and students, including network laser printing, audio visual equipment, and scanning equipment.
+You will also have access to the Asian and Middle Eastern studies common room and computing rooms.

 Further information about funding opportunities for this course can be found on the faculty's website.